Orr–Sommerfeld equation: Solutions

 For all but the simplest of velocity profiles $U$, numerical or asymptotic methods are required to calculate solutions.
 Some typical flow profiles are discussed below.
 In general, the spectrum of the equation is discrete and infinite for a bounded flow, while for unbounded flows (such as boundary-layer flow), the spectrum contains both continuous and discrete parts.

 The spectrum of the Orr–Sommerfeld operator for Poiseuille flow at criticality.

 Dispersion curves of Poiseuille flow for various Reynolds numbers.

-The linear neutral stability curve for plane Poiseuille flow.

 For plane Poiseuille flow, it has been shown that the flow is unstable (i.e. one or more eigenvalues $c$ has a positive imaginary part) for some $\alpha$ when $Re > Re_c = 5772.22$ and the neutrally stable mode at $Re = Re_c$ having $\alpha_c = 1.02056$, $c_r = 0.264002$.
 To see the stability properties of the system, it is customary to plot a dispersion curve, that is, a plot of the growth rate $\text{Im}(\alpha{c})$ as a function of the wavenumber $\alpha$.

 The first figure shows the spectrum of the Orr–Sommerfeld equation at the critical values listed above.
 This is a plot of the eigenvalues, $c$, in the complex plane.
 The flow is said to be linearly unstable or linearly stable if the imaginary part of the uppermost eigenvalue is positive or negative respectively.
 At the critical values of Reynolds number and wavenumber, the imaginary part of the uppermost eigenvalue is exactly zero and such a solution is called neutrally stable.
 For higher values of Reynolds number, the uppermost eigenvalue shifts into the positive half of the complex plane.
 Then, a fuller picture of the stability properties is given by a plot exhibiting the functional dependence of this eigenvalue; this is shown in the second figure.
-The third figure then shows the neutral stability curve which divides the $(Re,\alpha)$-plane into the region where the flow is linearly stable and the region where the flow is linearly unstable.